lgatto/TeachingMaterial/ident/README.md

 Now, we can use the `apply_filter` function to effectively apply filters.
-The strings passed to the function represent expressions that will be evaludated, this keeping only PSMs that have 0 irregular cleavages and 2 or less missed cleavages.
+The strings passed to the function represent expressions that will be evaluated, this keeping only PSMs that have 0 irregular cleavages and 2 or less missed cleavages.